- What We Do

 The Office of Food for Peace (FFP) targets food-insecure Somali households and internally displaced persons countrywide.

-FFP partners with the UN World Food Program, other public international organizations, and non-governmental organizations on relief, nutrition, livelihoods, social safety net, and resilience building activities.
-These activities include cash- and market-based interventions such as cash transfers, cash for work, and food vouchers.
+FFP partners with the U.N.
+World Food Program, other public international organizations, and non-governmental organizations on relief, nutrition, livelihoods, social safety net, and resilience-oriented activities.
+These activities include in-kind food assistance and regional procurement, as well as cash- and market-based interventions such as cash transfers, cash for work, and food vouchers.

 Food for Peace Contributions